dotnet/designs/proposed/local-sdk-global-json.md

 ## Detailed Design
 The global.json file will support two new properties under the `sdk` object:

-- `"additionalLocations"`: this is a list of paths that the host resolver should consider when looking for compatible SDKs.
+- `"additionalPaths"`: this is a list of paths that the host resolver should consider when looking for compatible SDKs.
 Relative paths will be interpreted relative to the global.json file.
-- `"additionalLocationOnly"`: when true the resolver will _only_ consider paths in `additionalLocations`.
-It will not consider any machine wide locations (unless they are specified in `additionalLocations`).
+- `"additionalPathsOnly"`: when true the resolver will _only_ consider paths in `additionalPaths`.
+It will not consider any machine wide locations (unless they are specified in `additionalPaths`).
 The default for this property is `false`.

-The `additionalLocations` works similar to how multi-level lookup works.
+The `additionalPaths` works similar to how multi-level lookup works.
 It adds additional locations that the host resolver should consider when trying to resolve a compatible .NET SDK.
 For example:

 ```json
 {